mrocca1998/Peer-Evaluation/README.md

 This allows for support of multiple group structures.
 An admin can assign a student to multiple groups.
 In the form and editing pages for students, a checklist of all groups exists.
 Select whichever groups you wish the student to be a member of.

 The many to many relationship between groups and projects allows the admin to create just one entry for a project and assign it to multiple groups.
 In the project and group forms, there will be a checklist of all existing groups and projects respectively to assign  project(s) to group(s).

+Made application more secure by removing admin checkbox from sign-in/edit profile pages.
+Instead one admin is created by seeding the db.
+A new admin can only be created by another admin from the admin student managing dashboard.

+All users made by an admin are given a default password "default."
+Upon login for the first time, these users are redirected to the edit profile page.
+This allows them to provide a new, secure password as well as edit any personal infor such as the name they go by

+Admins can now add/edit grades for students per project, and those grades will be displayed in the student view once they are submitted.

+Added a due date for each project.
+The peer review form for each student will disappear after the due date, and it will say that the review submission is overdue.